amazinglzy/JsonPath4JsonStore/docs/DSA.md

 # Document Set Algebra

-Document Set Algebra is an algebra for document domains.
-Document Domain Algebra defines what is a document , what document set and what operations can be done by document.
+Document Set Algebra is an algebra for document set.
+Document Set Algebra defines what is a document , what is document set and what operations can be done by document set.

 ## What is a Document